boturnbow/squashtown/README.md

 - Ice
 - Root beer
-- Pour that mmmmm mmmm Mucker's Milk
+- Dose with that mmmmm mmmm Mucker's Milk

 ## The Squashtown Toast